 - getting you pre-approved for a loan

-With a real estate and mortgage professional on your side, you will have all the information and resources you need to find and purchase the home that is right for you.
+With a real estate and mortgage professional by your side, you will have all the information and resources you need to find and purchase the home that is right for you.

 3. Get Pre-Approved for a Home Loan

-Before you can start viewing homes you are going to want to be pre-approved for a home loan so sellers can take you seriously.
-This involves tapping into the team you’ve built already and meeting with your loan officer or mortgage broker.
-With your approval, they will review your finances and credit history to see how much money you are able to borrow.
+Before you can start viewing homes, you are going to want to be pre-approved for a home loan.
+For your approval, your mortgage broker will review your finances and credit history to see how much money you are able to borrow.
 Once this is done, your home loan expert will issue you a pre-approval letter detailing how much you are eligible to borrow.

-Here at Equity Smart, we have access to numerous loan programs because of our position as a mortgage broker.
-We are approved with over 80 different lenders, which allowing us to find you the best loan program for your specific situation.
-For more information about what a mortgage broker is and the benefits of working with one, visit this link.
+Here at Equity Smart, we have access to numerous loan programs, because of our position as a mortgage broker.
+We are approved with over 150 different lenders, which allows us to find you the best loan program for your specific situation.
+For more information about what a mortgage broker is and the benefits of working with one, fill in the form below.

 4. Find your Home

 Now that you have gotten much of the prep work out of the way, you can start searching for a home!
-Keep in mind that key to this process is knowing what it is you are looking for.
-Categorize your searches into categories to stay organized.
-For example, distinguish between what you “must have” versus what you would “like to have”.
-Further categorize your searches based on price range, location, style of the home, etc. The more you refine your searches, the quicker you will be able to find a home that you want.
+When beginning your search, you may want to start by distinguishing between what you “must have” versus what you would “like to have”.
+Further categorize your search based on price range, location, style of the home, etc..
+The more you refine your search, the quicker you will be able to find a home that you want.

 5. Make an Offer

-After you have found the house you want to purchase, you will have to make an offer.
-Your real estate agent will use contracts developed by the real estate association in your area.
-These contracts can be quite dense as they include many clauses for different terms of the purchase.
+After you have found the house you want to purchase, it is tie to make an offer.
+Your real estate agent will use contracts developed by the real estate association in your area to get this done.
+These contracts can be quite abundant, as they include much detailed info and terms associated with your purchase.
 Make sure you review these contracts and have your questions answered by your agent.
-With the help of your real estate agent, you will want to place a competitive bid on the house.
-The seller can then accept your offer,counter it, or reject it.
+You will want to place a competitive bid on the house that will assure you stand a chance for your offer to be accepted.
+Once received, the seller can accept your offer, counter it, or reject it.

 6. Finance your Purchase

-At this point you will need to go to your loan expert and go through the mortgage process so you can finalize the purchase of your home.
-It involves a thorough check of your financial background including credit history, tax returns, verification of employment, etc. This process can take anywhere between 21 to 45 days so you will need to work closely with your loan expert to make sure the process is as smooth as possible.
+Upon successful acceptance of an offer, you will begin the mortgage process so you can finalize the purchase of your home.
+This involves a thorough check of your financial background including credit history, tax returns, verification of employment, etc..
+This process can take anywhere between 21 to 45 days, so you will need to work closely with your loan expert to make sure the process is as smooth as possible.

-An escrow account with an escrow or title company will be opened and will handle the closing of the purchase once your loan is funded.
-An escrow company is an impartial third party that the buyer is able to wire money for the purchase to.
-The deal cannot be completed unless all conditions of the deal are met.
+An escrow account with an escrow or title company will be opened to handle the closing of the purchase, once your loan is funded.
+An escrow company is an impartial third party that the buyer is able to wire money to for the purchase. remember, the deal cannot be completed unless all conditions of the deal are met.

 7. The "Closing"

-Once you have met all conditions of the deal are met, you will meet with the seller at final meeting in what is commonly referred to as “the closing”.
-Your real estate agent will tell you what documents to bring with you to closing.
-It typically takes one to two hours.
-Make sure you read all documents you sign and take your time; you’ve come this far, you can’t be lazy now.
-Once you sign all required documents at closing you’re finished!
-In a couple days you will be able to start moving in and enjoy life in your new home.
+Once all conditions of the deal are met, you will arrange to sit with the seller at what is commonly referred to as “the closing”.
+Your real estate agent will tell you what you need to bring with you.
+Closings typically takes one to two hours.
+While there, make sure you read all the documents you sign and take your time.
+Once you sign all required documents and the loan has been funded and the seller paid, the home is yours.
+Time to move in and enjoy life in your new home.

 If you liked working with your loan officer and/or real estate agent, be sure to refer them to friends and family.
-Also be sure to stay in contact with your loan officer to see if you can refinance your loan under a better interest rate and save money.
+Also, be sure to stay in contact with your loan officer to see if you can refinance your loan in the future under a better interest rate and save some money.